MEE Subject Guide

 Inchoate crimes are the second major testing area.
 Attempt, conspiracy, and solicitation each have distinct elements, and MEE questions often test whether the defendant has gone far enough to be guilty of attempt or whether an agreement qualifies as conspiracy.
 Accomplice liability (aiding and abetting) frequently appears alongside these issues.

-Criminal procedure questions focus on the Fourth Amendment (search and seizure, warrant requirements, exceptions to the warrant requirement), the Fifth Amendment (Miranda rights, privilege against self-incrimination), and the Sixth Amendment (right to counsel at critical stages).
-These constitutional issues are often woven into a fact pattern that also raises substantive criminal law questions.
+Criminal procedure questions focus on the Fourth Amendment (search and seizure, warrant requirements, exceptions like consent, search incident to arrest, the automobile exception, plain view, and exigent circumstances), the Fifth Amendment (Miranda rights, privilege against self-incrimination, the voluntariness of confessions), and the Sixth Amendment (right to counsel at critical stages, the Massiah doctrine).
+These constitutional issues are often combined with substantive criminal law issues in a single fact pattern.

 How to Approach a Criminal Law Essay